hunter-meloche/DevOps_Challenge/README.md

 # IaC Challenge

-A challenge set up to Infrastructure as Code (IaC) knowledge.
+A challenge set up to demonstrate Infrastructure as Code (IaC) knowledge by deploying an HTTPS only nginx service with a self-signing SSL certificate into AWS using Docker, Bash, and Terraform.

 ## Prerequisites
 ```